-- 1 tsp vanilla bean paste
+- 1 teaspoon vanilla bean paste or vanilla extract

-- 1/4 tsp salt
+- ¼ teaspoon salt

-- 180 ml milk of choice
+- 180 ml whole milk

 - 60 ml double cream

-- 1 tsp lemon zest (optional)
+- 1 teaspoon lemon zest optional

-- 2 tbsp icing sugar (optional)
+- 2 tablespoon icing sugar (optional)

 - 1 pot creme fraiche (for serving, optional)

-In a medium bowl, mix the cherries and rum/ bourbon and set aside while you prepare the batter.
+- In a medium bowl, mix the cherries and rum/ bourbon and set aside while you prepare the batter.

-In a large bowl, beat the eggs until smooth.
+- In a large bowl, beat the eggs until smooth.
 Sieve the flour and ground almonds into the eggs, followed by sugar, salt, vanilla.
 Whisk it all until smooth.
 Add melted butter and whisk again.
 Gradually, whisk in the milk and double cream.
 You should have a smooth, thick batter.

-Pour the batter into prepared baking dish and top it up with cherries.
+- Pour the batter into prepared baking dish and top it up with cherries.
 Drizzle the top with any leftover cherry/rum juice.
 You can also reserve some of the leftover cherry juice for serving.
 Bake the clafoutis for 30-35 minutes in the middle of the oven until golden brown.
 It is ready when toothpick inserted in the centre comes out clean.
 Take it out of the oven and allow to cool slightly.
 Dust the clafoutis with some icing sugar and serve it with a dollop of creme fraiche on top.

 - Make sure your ingredients are at room temperature